mavryk-network/mavryk-protocol/docs/alpha/accounts.rst

 The sizes of public keys, secret keys and signatures may differ between the different schemes but addresses are always 20 bytes long.

-``tz1``: Ed25519
+``mv1``: Ed25519
 ''''''''''''''''

-Addresses that start with the ``tz1`` prefix are hashes of Ed25519 public keys and signatures must be produced by using the `EdDSA signature scheme
+Addresses that start with the ``mv1`` prefix are hashes of Ed25519 public keys and signatures must be produced by using the `EdDSA signature scheme
 <https://datatracker.ietf.org/doc/html/rfc8032>`_ with the `Curve25519 curve
 <https://ed25519.cr.yp.to>`_.
 This is the default scheme of Mavkit when, *e.g.*,
 generating key pairs.
 It is also the recommended cryptographic scheme to use because it offers better security guarantees than EcDSA and has good performance on most hardware.
-It may not be available in all wallets or on all dedicated chips which is why Tezos supports multiple schemes.
+It may not be available in all wallets or on all dedicated chips which is why Mavryk supports multiple schemes.

-``tz2``: Secp256k1
+``mv2``: Secp256k1
 ''''''''''''''''''

-Addresses that start with the ``tz2`` prefix are hashes of Secp256k1 public keys and signatures must be produced by using the `EcDSA signature scheme
+Addresses that start with the ``mv2`` prefix are hashes of Secp256k1 public keys and signatures must be produced by using the `EcDSA signature scheme
 <https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm>`_
 with the `Secp256k1 curve <https://www.secg.org/sec2-v2.pdf>`_.
 Secp256k1 is
 notably the cryptographic scheme used by Bitcoin and Ethereum.
-This means that private keys and addresses used on Bitcoin can also be used on Tezos.
+This means that private keys and addresses used on Bitcoin can also be used on Mavryk.

-``tz3``: P-256
+``mv3``: P-256
 ''''''''''''''

-Addresses that start with the ``tz3`` prefix are hashes of P-256 public keys and signatures must be produced by using the `EcDSA signature scheme
+Addresses that start with the ``mv3`` prefix are hashes of P-256 public keys and signatures must be produced by using the `EcDSA signature scheme
 <https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm>`_
 with the `P-256 curve